top of page

 Taken individually, each of these mechanisms produces meaningful efficiency gains.
 Taken together, they produce something qualitatively different from the sum of their parts.

 Structural integration reduces the baseline cost of maintaining posture and stability.
 Song reduces the neurological noise that adds unnecessary activation on top of that baseline.
 The form continuously surfaces and corrects inefficiencies in both.
 Elastic storage shifts a portion of force production from metabolically expensive contractile tissue to metabolically cheap connective tissue.
-And the interoceptive feedback loop drives continuous refinement of all four simultaneously, compounding their effects across years and decades of practice.
+And the interoceptive feedback loop drives continuous refinement of all four simultaneously, compounding their effects across years and decades of practice, and producing, as a consequence, a progressive shift in autonomic baseline that extends well beyond movement efficiency.

-The same structural reorganisation that lowers metabolic and neural cost is the architecture that makes the body progressively more resistant to injury.
-The injury prevention article documents the protective consequences of the same system this article describes mechanically.
+The same structural reorganisation that lowers metabolic and neural cost is also the architecture that makes the body progressively more resistant to injury.

 1. The Compounding Advantage